Gabbar-v7/Gloomy-SDDM/README.md

 ## Installation

 ### Automated Installation (Recommended)
-1. Download and place the theme folder (`gloomy`) in your desired location.
+1. Download and open the folder in terminal.
 2. Use the provided installation script to install the theme:
    ```bash
    ./install.sh